pingcap/tidb-operator/en/backup-and-restore-using-helm-charts.md

 * [Back up Data to S3-Compatible Storage](backup-to-s3.md)
 * [Restore Data from S3-Compatible Storage](restore-from-s3.md)

-TiDB in Kubernetes supports two kinds of backup strategies (based on Helm charts):
+TiDB in Kubernetes supports two backup strategies using Helm charts:

 * [Full backup](#full-backup) (scheduled or ad-hoc): use [`mydumper`](https://pingcap.com/docs/stable/reference/tools/mydumper) to take a logical backup of the TiDB cluster.
-* [Incremental backup](#incremental-backup): use [`TiDB Binlog`](https://pingcap.com/docs/stable/reference/tidb-binlog/overview) to replicate data in the TiDB cluster to another database or take a real-time backup of the data.
+* [Incremental backup](#incremental-backup): use [TiDB Binlog](https://pingcap.com/docs/stable/reference/tidb-binlog/overview) to replicate data from the TiDB cluster to another database or execute a real-time backup of the data.

 Currently, TiDB in Kubernetes only supports automatic [restoration](#restore) for full backup taken by `mydumper`.
 Restoring the incremental backup data by `TiDB Binlog` requires manual operations.